sagemeadows/gridwords/README.md

 </body>
 </html>
 ```

-## TO-DO
+## TO-DO:
-- Figure out how to open files.
+- Improve selected-cell movement so that it jumps to next unfinished word.
-- Create way to auto-fill possible words.
+- Clean up database, more clue format consistency.

 ## Disclaimers
 The crossword dataset used here is adapted from the [cryptics.georgeho.org](https://cryptics.georgeho.org/) dataset.